Aetherxn/Azure-Security-Portfolio/5.Attack-Simulation/README.md

 - **Account Discovery: Domain Account**

 These techniques fall within the MITRE ATT&CK framework and provide context for the observed discovery and lateral movement activity.

-#### Key Findings

-- Microsoft Defender XDR identified a high-severity hands-on-keyboard attack involving a compromised account.
-- PowerShell was used to perform domain discovery activity.
-- The investigation identified suspicious command-line and process activity.
-- Defender detected and prevented execution of a malicious PowerShell component.
-- The incident timeline and investigation evidence provided visibility into the sequence of activity.

 #### Security Improvements